PGAxis/MusicPlayer/README.md

-This is my first ever real MAUI project, it is a custom music player, which I wanted to be kind of like Samsung Music, but I tried to fix all the things I hate about it.
+This is my first ever real MAUI project, when it is finished, I want to be a music player that looks kind of like Samsung Music, but I want to fix all the things I hate about it.